pawelblaszczyk5/vite-rsc-experiments/apps/lingui/README.md

 This setup is in theory a bit different than what Lingui docs show for RSC - https://lingui.dev/tutorials/react-rsc

-The issue here is that the setup from the docs are limited by what Next.js allow and catered for it.
-With e.g. Vite RSC we have full access to our entrypoints so we can easily create i18n instance once.
-I also omit using i18n in the RSC world intentionally.
-It's much better imho to send language and let browser load proper locale (which can be cached etc) then pollute RSC payload with it.

-~~This example is also not perfect, but it's the simplest form which would need to be improved for serious usage - handling language change, loading only one messages bundle etc~~
+Initially I had a bit different approach - you can see past examples but landed on something much easier.
+Instead of loading catalogs in React Server I pass them into the client as client references 😄

-I fixed it mostly and I think that's the way 😄 I got a cool new idea - messages can be client references!
-Then we don't need to be worried about loading them on the client at all - it's all handled from RSC side.
+Since `Trans` component will usually be a leaf one - it doesn't change anything to use it as a client component.
+This will result in optimal loading/caching etc. We also don't need to be worried about loading them on the client at all - it's all handled from RSC side.
 Also it makes it automatically working with loading only needed messages, handling language change by action etc.